JacobDuvall/police-incident-reports/README.md

  My code has a test file called test_functions.
 Inside this file I test the database connection, the ability to download PDFs, the existence of incidents table, and that the output of status matches the expected output given via the rubrik.

  To run the test file, execute command: pipenv run pytest

+ ### Additional Documentation
+ For additional information on the individual working of any piece of the process, please look at the project0.py file where all functions are individually annotated with their purpose.